lesterpjy/uva_msai_vault/RL/11 - Policy Search Methods.md

-The lecture covers advanced policy search methods in reinforcement learning, with a focus on Natural Policy Gradient (NPG) and Trust Region Policy Optimization (TRPO).
-Let me walk you through the key concepts and mathematical foundations.

 ## Why Stay Close to Previous Policies?

 A fundamental idea in modern policy optimization is taking small, controlled steps when updating policies.
 This approach leads to more stable learning for several reasons: